-For women, the most common time to test for HPV is during a cervical cancer screening or Pap test.
+For individuals with a cervix, HPV testing may be included during a cervical cancer screening or Pap test.
 The screening guidelines have changed a lot recently.
 Here’s an overview of when you should be tested, based on CDC recommendations:

 - Ages 21 to 24: Screen every 3 years for cervical cancer.
-Because women younger than 25 clear HPV infections and changes to cervical cells so quickly, there is no reason to test for HPV.
+Because individuals with a cervix younger than 25 clear HPV infections and changes to cervical cells so quickly, there is no reason to test for HPV.